-Messi has faced criticism in recent weeks after falling below his usual extraordinary performance levels for Barcelona, notably in the Champions League quarterfinal defeat to Atletico Madrid and the 2-1 loss to rival Real Madrid in the Copa del Rey final.
+Messi has faced criticism in recent weeks after falling below his usual extraordinary performance levels for Barcelona, notably in the Champions League quarter-final defeat to Atletico Madrid and the 2-1 loss to rivals Real Madrid in the Copa del Rey final.

-Sabella is unperturbed by those criticisms, however, and is confident Messi can shine in front of the world audience when Brazil hosts the World Cup later this year, if his teammates provide the right assistance.
+Sabella is unperturbed by those criticisms, however, and is confident Messi can shine in front of the world audience when Brazil hosts the World Cup later this year, providing his team-mates provide the right assistance.

 "Messi has matured as a person, he has interior peace, but we have to create a climate that will allow him to be happy, I think we have to let him be calm."